dhanujtomar/DSA/Stack/Next_Greater_Element.md

 # Approach
 1. Initialize:
     - Push -1 onto the stack to serve as a sentinel value.
     - Create an array NGE (Next Greater Element) to store the result.

 2. Traverse the Array:
     - Iterate through the array from the end to the beginning.

 3. Process Elements Using a Stack:
     - For each element in the array, use a while loop to check the stack.
     - Pop elements from the stack until the top of the stack is greater than the current array element or the top of the stack is -1.

 4. Assign the Next Greater Element:
     - After the loop, the top of the stack will contain the next greater element for the current index.
 Assign this value to NGE.

 5. Push Current Element to Stack:
     - Push the current array element onto the stack.

-- [x] Write the press release

 Code: